Family-friendly hiking spots in NH

 Pack Monadnock in Peterborough

-Found in Miller State Park, the oldest state park in New Hampshire, the moderate climb up Pack Monadnock is best for elementary kids and older.
+Found in Miller State Park, the oldest state park in New Hampshire, the moderate climb up Pack Monadnock is suitable for elementary kids and older.
 At the summit, climb the fire tower for scenic views.
+In spring and fall, migrating hawks and other raptors pass almost directly overhead.
+The summit’s specially marked “raptor viewing area” is the best to watch for the birds.
 If you prefer, drive your car to the top via the park’s summit road.
 It’s the perfect spot for a picnic.

 Beaver Brook Association in Hollis